JosephEoff/josepheoff.github.io/_posts/2020-03-24-fixthermocouple.md

 |---------|
 |![Meter and thermocouple](/assets/2020-03-24-fixthermocouple/meter.jpg)|

-The jack for the thermcouple on the meter was always a little flaky, so I thought it might be broken or just have bad contact.
+The jack for the thermocouple on the meter was always a little flaky, so I thought it might be broken or just have bad contact.
 I took the meter apart, disassembled the jack, tightened the pressure on the spring contacts, and reassembled the whole thing.
 The plug fit better and held tighter, but still no temperature.

 I fiddled with it for a while, then figured it was time to order a new thermocouple.
 A quick look at Amazon and other places showed I'd be waiting a couple of weeks for one to be delivered, so I decided to take a closer look at the thermocouple.